unifyai/unify-docs-old/docs/interfaces/connecting_stack.rst

   :width: 650
   :alt: Console Dataset Start.

 The resulting screen lets you specify the local :code:`.jsonl` file to upload, containing the prompts you would like to benchmark on.
+You can also upload a file with reference answer prompts if you want to build a labelled dataset.

 .. image:: ../images/console_datasets_add.png
   :align: center
   :width: 650
   :alt: Console Dataset Add.

-Note that the screen above is only for unlabelled datasets, which works fine to benchmark endpoints.
-If you want to train a custom router then you'll need to upload a list of prompts along with reference answers.

 Once your dataset is uploaded, you can click on it to preview the prompts.
 For example, the image below shows the preview for a labelled dataset.